Mimer SoftRadio - Public Safety

 All radios and the phone can be operated from both dispatch PC´s.
 Either through speaker/microphone or through a headset.

 At this point all radios and dispatchers in the system are on-board the ship.
 However in a future this can be expanded through a suitable IP connection.
 Both land based radios and dispatchers can be connected as well as connecting several ships together.
+The system can also be expanded with audio recording.

 Drawing of the system onboard